 The army of the Short-lived Federation of Rhodesia and Nyasaland (1953-1963), unlike other commonwealth armies, was not large enough to maintain separate Army Service Corps, Ordnance Corps and Electrical and Mechanical Engineers.
-However, in a move that would be repeated in Canada in 1968, the United Kingdom (less REME) in 1993 and New Zealand in 1996, the Rhodesia and Nyasaland Army combined their Logistical function into a single branch known as the Rhodesia and Nyasaland Army Services Corps.
+However, in a move repeated in Canada in 1968, the United Kingdom (less REME) in 1993 and New Zealand in 1996, the Rhodesia and Nyasaland Army combined their Logistical function into a single branch known as the Rhodesia and Nyasaland Army Services Corps.

-Providing logistical support to the Federal Army, the Rhodesia and Nyasaland Army Services Corps was divided into three branches;
+Providing logistical support to the Federal Army, the Rhodesia and Nyasaland Army Services Corps was divided into three branches.

 The Ordnance & Supply Branch – Tasked with the provisioning of all army arms, supplies, and equipment.
 150 soldiers strong.

 The Workshop Branch – Artificers and mechanics responsible for the good maintenance of vehicles, firearms, and other equipment deployed by the Federal Army.
 The branch was 270 men strong.

 The Supply & Transport Branch – Comprised of one Askari Platoon, two coloured Afro-Asian Platoons, and one Eurasian platoon, the Supply & Transport Branch was tasked in delivering the supplies set aside by the Ordnance & Supply Branch to troops in the field.
 The total size was 180 men.